C.L.I.F. 2

 C.L.I.F.
 2 (Courage, Loyalty, Integrity, Fairness, or 警徽天职2) was a police procedural series produced by MediaCorp Singapore in 2012 in collaboration with the Singapore Police Force.
 It was broadcast from 18 February to 15 March 2013 on free-to-air MediaCorp Channel 8 and consists of 20 episodes.
-The series is co-sponsored by Gain City, Sheng Siong Supermarkets and Gold Roast Coffee.
-It stars Li Nanxing, Qi Yuwu, Rui En, Joanne Peh and Thomas Ong for the second installment of the series.
+The series is co-sponsored by Gain City, Sheng Siong Supermarkets, and Gold Roast Coffee.
+It stars Li Nanxing, Qi Yuwu, Rui En, Joanne Peh, and Thomas Ong for the second installment of the series.

 The series is the highest-rated drama serial in 2013, with an average viewership of 901,000, beating the record set by It's a Wonderful Life (with 835,000).

-A sequel for the drama, C.L.I.F.
-3, will air April 9, 2014.
-Elvin Ng will return to act in the drama series.

 Background

-C.L.I.F. 警徽天职 was the 2nd most watched drama for 2011 with an average viewership of 924,000.
+C.L.I.F. was the 2nd most watched drama for 2011 with an average viewership of 924,000.
 The final episode attracted over 1,041,000 viewers.
 It also had 47,844 streams per episode, the highest average number of streams per episode on MediaCorp's Catch-Up TV portal on Xinmsn.

 The series was also praised for the departure away from an idealised depiction of police officers and its realistic portrayal of the unseen struggles and obstacles police officers often face.
 In response, MediaCorp commissioned a second season, again in collaboration with the SPF, and filming began at the end of September.
 Most of the main cast is retained.
-Prior to filming, it was confirmed that Tay Ping Hui and Tracy Lee will not be returning and Rui En, Pierre Png and Li Nanxing will join the cast.
-C.L.I.F.
-2 is made its debut on 18 February 2013.